darktable-org/dtdocs/content/darkroom/processing-modules/module-controls.md

 # comboboxes

 Click on a combobox to open a list of available options which you can click to select.
 Occasionally the selection list will open close to the bottom or top of the screen meaning that only some of the items are visible -- simply scroll with your mouse wheel to bring up the full list.
-Alternatively, you can also use the mouse wheel and keyboard arrow keys to select an option.
+Alternatively, you can also use the mouse wheel and keyboard arrow keys to select an option, or start typing to filter the combobox entries.

 # color pickers